Live. Work. Lead.

 The San Diego Regional Chamber Foundation is a 501(c)3 foundation.
 The Foundation’s mission is to create the most business-friendly region in California through investment in research, education, and leadership.
 The Foundation focuses its research, education, and leadership cultivation around the issues that influence San Diego’s business climate: workforce development, cross-border business, veterans employment, infrastructure, and quality of life.

-The Foundation is managed by Sean Karafin, the Chamber’s Executive Director of Policy and Economic Research.
+The Foundation is managed by Stefanie Benvenuto, the Chamber’s Vice President of Public Affairs.

 The Chamber’ Leadership Development Programs seek to cultivate leaders who are well-equipped to serve our communities and the voice of San Diego businesses.